-Logos are only permitted for schools and for some non-academic, revenue-generating centers.
+Logos are only permitted for schools and some non-academic, revenue-generating centers.
 No office, academic department, center or unit is permitted to have a logo without the approval of the president.
-Any permissible logos must either be designed or approved by the Office of Advancement and Communications.
-Any modification to the logo should be done through the Office of Advancement and Communications.
+Any permissible logos must either be designed or approved by the Office of Marketing Communication and Public Affairs.
+Any modification to the logo should be done through the Office Marketing Communication and Public Affairs.

 The University prohibits the use of stock images of people or facilities to represent its campus or students.
 All images used that depict students, faculty, campus life or facilities must be authentic pictures taken on campus with actual members of the AUC community.
-The Office of Advancement and Communications is responsible for creating and updating policies related to the use of photography, clipart and other imagery in print or online.
+The Office of Marketing Communication and Public Affairs is responsible for creating and updating policies related to the use of photography, clipart and other imagery in print or online.
 Details and examples can be found in the Branding and Visual Identity Manual.
 To view the manual, click here.

-The Office of Advancement and Communications is responsible for the first-level pages of the University’s institutional website (www.aucegypt.edu).
+The Office of Marketing Communication and Public Affairs is responsible for the first-level pages of the University’s institutional website (www.aucegypt.edu).
 All other subsites and webpages are updated by the various schools, centers, departments and offices that are responsible for maintaining the content of those pages.
-As the custodian of the website, the Office of Advancement and Communications is responsible for the approval of content before it is updated through the content management system.
-As such, the advancement and communications office has the right to make editorial changes and reject content that is not in accordance with the University’s Editorial Style Guide or Branding and Visual Identity Manual.
+As the custodian of the website, the Office of Marketing Communication and Public Affairs is responsible for the approval of content before it is updated through the content management system.
+As such, the marketing communications office has the right to make editorial changes and reject content that is not following the University’s Editorial Style Guide or Branding and Visual Identity Manual.

-- The Office of Advancement and Communications has the right to add, change, delete or update materials on the website.
+- The Office of Marketing Communication and Public Affairs has the right to add, change, delete or update materials on the website.
 All pages should be constantly updated by the AUC entity responsible for that page.
-In the event that content is not updated for more than one year, a notification email will be sent to the designated page administrator asking the user to ensure the content is current.
+If the content is not updated for more than one year, a notification email will be sent to the designated page administrator asking the user to ensure the content is current.
 In the event the page is not updated within one month of the notice, it may be removed.
-Non-institutional, academic websites or web-based applications (e.g. websites for conferences, academic journals, personal faculty websites, database applications) are not administered or monitored by the advancement and communications office.
-Such sites are administered through University Academic Computing Technologies unit.
+Non-institutional, academic websites or web-based applications (e.g. websites for conferences, academic journals, personal faculty websites, database applications) are not administered or monitored by the Office of Marketing Communication and Public Affairs.
+Such sites are administered through the Office of Digital Innovation.

-- New institutional websites must be created through the Office of Advancement and Communications, which will choose the location of the newly-created site, in accordance with the website map and will assign the appropriate URL.
+- New institutional websites must be created through the Office of Marketing Communication and Public Affairs, which will choose the location of the newly-created site, following the website map and will assign the appropriate URL.

-- The Office of Advancement and Communications is responsible for rejecting or removing, from any websites or webpages, any information or materials that are outdated, erroneous or misleading, illegal, unethical or detrimental to the mission and operations of AUC.
+- The Office of Marketing Communication and Public Affairs is responsible for rejecting or removing, from any websites or webpages, any information or materials that are outdated, erroneous or misleading, illegal, unethical or detrimental to the mission and operations of AUC.

-- The Office of Advancement and Communications reserves the right to refuse to offer a link to an external website on an official webpage or to remove a link without notice, if it is not consistent with the University’s values or educational and research mission.
+- The Office of Marketing Communication and Public Affairs reserves the right to refuse to offer a link to an external website on an official webpage or to remove a link without notice if it is not consistent with the University’s values or educational and research mission.

 - The AUC website contains links that allow visitors to access other websites that are not controlled by AUC.
 Such links are provided as a convenience and do not imply endorsement by the University.
 AUC assumes no responsibility or liability for any material on these links, and expressly disclaims any responsibility for the contents of any linked site.

-- Short-term redirects needed for any purpose, should be agreed upon with the Office of Advancement Communications and should be defined by a time limit, after which the redirect is canceled.
+- Short-term redirects needed for any purpose should be agreed upon with the Office of Marketing Communication and Public Affairs and should be defined by a time limit, after which the redirect is canceled.

-- Subdomains (xxxx.aucegypt.edu) are not allowed without the approval of the Office of Advancement and Communications.
+- Subdomains (xxxx.aucegypt.edu) are not allowed without the approval of the Office of Marketing Communication and Public Affairs.